 Karin Sander was born in 1957 in Bensberg, Germany.
 She studied at the Staatliche Akademie der Bildenden Künste in Stuttgart and at the Independent Study Program of the Whitney Museum in New York.
 From 1999 to 2007, Sander was professor at the Kunsthochschule Berlin-Weißensee.
-Since 2007, she holds a professorship of Art and Architecture at ETH Zurich Swiss Federal Institute of Technology.
-For 2023 she is selected to represent Switzerland at the Architecture Biennale in Venice together with the art and architecture historian Philip Ursprung.
+From 2007-2023, she held a professorship of Art and Architecture at ETH Eidgenössische Technische Hochschule Zürich.
+Since 2021, the artist has been the Director of Visual Arts at the Akademie der Künste Berlin.
+In 2023, she was selected to represent Switzerland at the Architecture Biennale in Venice together with the art and architecture historian Philip Ursprung.

 The artist has received numerous prizes, including the Rome-Prize of the German Academy in Rome, Villa Massimo, Rome (2014), Hans-Thoma-Preis, Großer Landespreis für Bildende Kunst Baden-Württemberg (2011), Cité Internationale des Arts, Paris (1996), Stipendium der Akademie Schloss Solitude, Stuttgart (1993–1995), Rubens-Förderpreis der Stadt Siegen (1994) and the Villa-Romana-Prize, Florence (1993).